TPPIC/TPPIC-Tweaks/README.md

 3) Request a new tweak to be added to TPPIC-Tweaks.

 If you want to request a new tweak to be added, please open an issue requesting the tweak and describing it with detail.
 Please do not request items, blocks, entities, or any actual content.
-If the tweak is quite complicated and/or is *very* specific to your modpack only, the request may be denied.
+If the tweak is quite complicated and/or *very* specific to your modpack, the request may be denied.

 ## Built-in Tweaks